Gagniuc/ApacheBAS/bin/I don't have time for this/README.md

 # ApacheBAS Installer

-`install_ApacheBAS.bat` is a complete, self-contained ApacheBAS installer for XAMPP. **ApacheBAS.exe is embedded directly inside the installer**, so everything needed for installation, configuration, and testing is contained in this single file.
+`Install ApacheBAS.bat` is a complete, self-contained ApacheBAS installer for XAMPP (first you must install XAMPP). **ApacheBAS.exe is embedded directly inside the installer**, so everything needed for installation, configuration, and testing is contained in this single file.